salmansqadeer/wordpress-to-middleman/README.md

 	- WORDPRESS_XML_FILE_PATH (The path to the exported wordpress.xml file)
 	- OUTPUT_PATH (The path where all of the markdown posts will be saved)
 	- ORIGINAL_DOMAIN (The domain of the original website)
-	- SEPARATE_CATEGORIES (List categories as its own YAML attribute.
+	- SEPARATE_CATEGORIES_FROM_TAGS (List categories as its own YAML attribute.
 Defalut: `false` - all categories will be listed as tags)
+	- CONVERT_FROM_HTML (Convert HTML tags to markdown)
-2. Ensure that all of the required gems are installed (Gemfile is included) - three in specific that are required are:
+2. Ensure that all of the required gems are installed (Gemfile is included, so you can run `bundle`) - three in specific that are required are:
 	- nokogiri
 	- upmark
 	- html2md